shmid85/angular-tandem-demo/README.md

 # angular-tandem-demo

-Before run the apps run install modules in folders angularjs and angular2
+Before run the apps install modules in folders angularjs and angular2

 To run the app in tandem mode go to angular2 folder and run command: npm run tandem